 Step 4: Setting Lead Times for Product Variations (for Variable Products)

-If you sell variable products (e.g., different sizes or colors), the Lead Times for WooCommerce plugin allows you to set lead times per variation!
+If you sell variable products (e.g., different sizes, colors or materials), the Lead Times for WooCommerce plugin allows you to set lead times per variation!

-4. Set the lead time for each variation as needed.
+• Set the lead time for each variation as needed.
+This ensures customers receive accurate information regardless of the product option they choose.

 Step 5: Test and Refine!